bjucps/cps110-thinkcspy/_sources/FlowControl/TheifStatement.rst

         print(x, "is odd")

-This example works by using the modulus operator to compute the remainder of a division by 2.
-The program compares the result of the modulus operation with the number ``0``; if the two values are equal, the program concludes that the number is even;
+This example works by using the modulus operator to compute the remainder that results when the user's input is divided by 2.
+If the user's input is an even number, such as the number 6, the remainder of the division by 2 is 0, so x % 2 yields ``0``, the comparison ``x % 2 == 0`` is True, and the program reports that the number is even.
+If the user's input is an odd number, such as 9, x % 2 yields ``1``, so the comparison ``x % 2 == 0`` is False, and the program concludes that the number is odd.
-otherwise, it must be odd.

 An ``if`` statement has the following form: